HungryFly/flyARC/instructions/JG_opencv320_JDK11.md

 sudo port -fp uninstall installed sudo port -d selfupdate
 ```
 > Sometimes, for some reason, you (or one of your co-workers) may have installed some packages with MacPorts but your bash may say port: command not found.
 In that case, simply install a new version of MacPorts (download binary from [here](https://drive.google.com/file/d/1tB2OiZlVLn2_JyHm9fnQVSclAzd1Fo_o/view?usp=sharing) or the [official website](https://www.macports.org/install.php).
 You need to have installed Xcode already.) and then execute the commands above.
+Before installing MacPorts, exit Terminal and restart it after the installation is complete.

+>If `port -d selfupdate` fails with `Exit code: 10`, then follow directions [here](https://trac.macports.org/wiki/howto/SyncingWithGit) to alternatively sync ports tree using Git over HTTPS
 ---
 ### Installing necessary packages and OpenCV dependencies with Homebrew
 Install `wget`:
 ```bash
 brew install wget
 ```
+#### Install ant
 We also need to install `ant`.
 In Homebrew, `ant` requires `openjdk` formula as a dependency, which currently (Oct 25, 2020) defaults to jdk-14.
 This version of jdk will not be compatible with our OpenCV and JavaGrinders libraries.
 So a workaround is to install `ant` with the `openjdk` dependency and then uninstall the `openjdk`.
 ```bash
 brew install ant && brew uninstall --ignore-dependencies openjdk